tobek/headsoak/notes.md

 l.search("some") // returns no results - is "some" just a stop word? if so, and l.search("some word") works, we're good

+TODO NOW

+- make modal progTagEditor its own modal element
+- move thirdbutton and progtagspecific stuff out into that
+- make it work
+- re-arrange with new stuff

+contents:

+- search bar
+- list of algos
+- add new
+- info
+- editor
+  - help

 ## TODO

 ### shared notes